elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 When we `use Application`, we may define a couple of functions, similar to when we used `Supervisor` or `GenServer`.
 This time we only had to define a `start/2` function.
 The `Application` behaviour also has a `stop/1` callback, but it is rarely used in practice.
 You can check the documentation for more information.

-Now that you have defined an application callback which starts our supervisor, we expect the `KV.Registry` process to be up and running as soon we start `iex -S mix`.
+Now that you have defined an application callback which starts our supervisor, we expect the `KV.Registry` process to be up and running as soon as we start `iex -S mix`.
 Let's give it another try:

 ```elixir
 iex(1)> KV.Registry.create(KV.Registry, "shopping")